 The principal activity of the Company is to act as a receivable finance facility structure that holds the legal title to a portfolio of loans (predominantly non-performing) originated by Eurobank Ergasias (the "Originator").
-The loans are denominated in EUR and are corporate loans secured by a variety of assets including commercial and residential property, shipping loans, a sub-participation receivable and unsecured corporate loans.
-The portfolio of loans was purchased on 18 June 2019 with a day one fair value of €1,046,596,335.
+The loans are denominated in EUR, CHF and USD and are (i) secured over residential or other real estate property located in Greece, (ii) small business loans or (iii) unsecured consumer loans.
+The portfolio of loans was purchased on 24 June 2019 with a day one fair value of €904,358,936.
 The Company has financed the purchase of the Portfolio and the beneficial interest in a REOCo Bond Loan by issuing notes.
 These notes are held by the Originator.
 The notes issued are in three tranches: (a) Class A (Senior Notes), (b) Class B1 and B2 (Class B or Mezzanine Notes) and (c) Class C1 and C2 (Class C or Junior Notes), collectively the 'Notes'.
 The Class A notes rank in seniority to the Class B notes and the Class B notes rank in seniority to the Class C notes.
 Class B and Class C Notes are the 'Subordinated Notes'.